code-corps/ember-stripe-elements/README.md

 });
 ```

-Note that we use the naming convention `stripeElement` instead of `element`, as this could conflict with usage of `element` in an Ember component.
+Note the naming convention `stripeElement` instead of `element`, as this could conflict with usage of `element` in an Ember component.

 #### Styling